 Editor's note: This feature is the third in BioPharma Dive's new series, Unblinded, profiling individuals who play central roles in the stories that matter to biotech and pharma.
-You can read the first, featuring Scott Gottlieb, here, and the second, with Incyte CEO Hervé Hoppenot, here.
+See the rest here.

 A decade ago, Neurocrine was reeling from three rounds of layoffs, back-to-back rejections of its main drug candidate and a persistent funding problem.

 The San Diego, California-based biotech had bottomed out by late 2009.
 Its workforce had shrunk to 67 employees, down from nearly 600 four years earlier.
 After going public in the 1990s biotech boom and rising to command a valuation north of $2 billion, Neurocrine's stock price was worth less than a gallon of milk.